Third Point: Third Point Re

 Third Point Reinsurance Ltd., through its class 4 reinsurance company, Third Point Reinsurance Company Ltd., is a Bermuda-based specialty property and casualty reinsure.
 Together they are known as Third Point Re.
 The firm was incorporated on October 6, 2011.
 Its investable assets are managed by Third Point LLC, and Loeb is one of its founding shareholders.

-Third Point Re directly owns its own investments, which, according to its website, “are held in a separate account and managed by Third Point LLC on substantially the same basis as its main hedge funds, including Third Point Partners L.P., the original Third Point LLC hedge fund”.
+Third Point Re directly owns its own investments, which, according to its website, "are held in a separate account and managed by Third Point LLC on substantially the same basis as its main hedge funds, including Third Point Partners L.P., the original Third Point LLC hedge fund".
 A.M.
 Best Company gave Third Point Re an A− (Excellent) financial strength rating in January 2012.
 Since 1995, Third Point Re has generated one of the best long-term investment track records in history, averaging 19.5% annual returns.

 Third Point Re raised approximately $276 million in an IPO in August 2013.
-That same month, it was reported that Third Point Re qualified as an “emerging growth company” under the Jumpstart Our Business Startups (JOBS) Act.
+That same month, it was reported that Third Point Re qualified as an "emerging growth company" under the Jumpstart Our Business Startups (JOBS) Act.

 Third Point Offshore Investors Ltd.

 Third Point Offshore Investors Limited is a closed-ended limited liability investment company registered and incorporated in Guernsey.
 It was listed on the London Stock Exchange in 2007.
-“We believe that we will be the first U.S. hedge fund to list a single manager fund on the London Stock Exchange”, Loeb said.
+"We believe that we will be the first U.S. hedge fund to list a single manager fund on the London Stock Exchange", Loeb said.

 2010 letter about Bernanke

-In a December 2010 letter to investors, Loeb described a recent 60 Minutes interview with Federal Reserve chairman Ben S. Bernanke as “a staged infomercial rather than a serious interview”.
-In the letter he largely rejected the "narrative" that Bernanke had constructed around the global financial crisis and the Fed's response to it.
+In a December 2010 letter to investors, Loeb described a recent 60 Minutes interview with Federal Reserve chairman Ben S. Bernanke as "a staged infomercial rather than a serious interview".
+In the letter he largely rejected the "narrative" that Bernanke had constructed around the 2008 financial crisis and the Fed's response to it.